multimeric/Unipressed/README.md

 }
 ```

-Most "leaf" nodes of the query tree are strings.
+Most "leaf" nodes of the query tree (ie those that aren't operators like `and_`) are strings.
 A few are integers or floats, and a few are *ranges*, which you input using a tuple with two elements, indicating the start and end of the range.
-If you use the literal "*" then you can leave the range open at one end.
+If you use the literal `"*"` then you can leave the range open at one end.
-For example, this query returns and protein that is in the range $(5000, \infty)$
+For example, this query returns any protein that is in the range $(5000, \infty)$
 ```python
 {"length": (5000, "*")}
 ```